BawdyAnarchist/quBSD/Future_Development.md

 reinstall 0base
 qubsdmap can be shortened, for the most part.
-But have to hand jam it caz sometimes not
+But have to hand jam it caz sometimes not qb-hostnet - add the edit for EXT_IF to pf_pass

 qubsd.sh
 	- get_jail_parameter